Visiting Orford Castle – Complete Guide + Costs

 Does Orford Castle have a Lift?

-There is no lift at Orford Castle so visitors with mobility issues may find climbing the stairs unsuitable for them.
+There is no lift at Orford Castle.
 There are 91 steep stairs to climb to get to the top of the keep.
+Orford’s accessibility website has detailed information on access eg. depth of steps and handrails.

 Can Dogs Go Inside Orford Castle?

-Dogs are allowed in Orford Castle as long as they are on a lead.ย However, if they are to explore the castle with you, they will need to navigate the narrow spiral staircase.
+Dogs are allowed in Orford Castle as long as they are on a lead.
+However, if they are to explore the castle with you, they will need to navigate the narrow spiral staircase..

-Other Castles in The UK To See
+Other Castles in The UK

 Orford Castle is a great place to visit in Suffolk.
 It’s a unique opportunity to explore a piece of history, with its impressive architecture, and engaging exhibitions.